smar10s/pytui/README.md

 ![plot](docs/images/plot.png)

 #### Terminal

+Utility functions for interacting with the terminal.

-Like above, but fullscreen with terminal reset after.
+This example is the same as above, but draws the plot fullscreen with terminal reset after.

 ```
 from pytui import Terminal, Plot
 from math import pi, sin